Story of survival: 'I went under and just the current got me,' woman says - KTVZ

 Click here for updates on this story

-CRUSO, N.C.
-(WLOS) — A Haywood County woman survived after being swept away by floodwaters last week.
+CRUSO, North Carolina (WLOS) — A Haywood County woman survived after being swept away by floodwaters last week.

 Michelle Rice’s home off U.S. 276 in Cruso took a direct hit from flooding from Tropical Storm Fred.
 While she was trying to get to higher ground with her dog, Rice was carried away in the flood.